broox/wedding/README.md

 # Brooks Wedding

-This is the website that I made in 2005 for our wedding...
-Way before sites like The Knot existed.
+This is the website that I made in 2005 for our wedding... before smart phones or sites like The Knot existed.

-I recently used AI to modernize the old markup a bit and made it more mobile friendly.
+I recently used AI to modernize the old markup, made it more mobile friendly, and relaunched it for fun for our 20th anniversary.

-The design and all content remain the same as the original.
+The design and content remain the same as the original.